TanabutT/Petclinic_dbt_redshift/README.md

 * Q2 : What procedure or treatment in each month cost the most to pet owner?

-* Q3 : Which king of pet cost the most to the owner?
+* Q3 : Which kind of pet cost the most to the owner?

-* Q4 : Can we estimate the inventory managment on overall and specific procedure seasonally next yaer?
+* Q4 : Can we estimate the inventory managment on overall and specific procedure seasonally next year?

 #### Awser with your eyes
 PetClinic Revenue 2016: